 Punching a consistent run of point-scoring positions, including 8 podium visits, Pierre finished the season as Rookie Champion and Vice-Champion in the overall Championship standings.

-making his mark and turning heads on the European scene, Pierre stepped up to Formula Renault 2.0 Eurocup in 2012, teaming up with R-Ace GP to contest the highly competitive Junior series.
+Intent on making his mark and turning heads on the European scene, Pierre stepped up to Formula Renault 2.0 Eurocup in 2012, teaming up with R-Ace GP to contest the highly competitive Junior series.

 Demonstrating his talents across 14 close-fought races Pierre took 2 superb podium finishes at the historic Spa and Nürburgring circuits.
 As well as an additional podium at Nürburgring in the Formula Renault 2.0 NEC series.